jithendray/jithendray.github.io/content/_index.md

 lang = 'en'
 +++

-Welcome to my site.
-I'm a generalist with interests in cloud, software and data engineering.
+Hello, I'm a generalist with interests in cloud, software, linux and data engineering.

 On this little corner of the internet, I occasionally write down my thoughts and learnings on topics that spark my interest—be it tech, data, or even music.